opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 ## Software dependencies

 OpenSearch Benchmark has a few software dependencies based on your specific use case.
-If you only intend to benchmark existing, remote clusters then you only need to install the [required software](#required-software).
+If you only intend to benchmark existing clusters, then you only need to install the [required software](#required-software).
 If you plan to run OpenSearch on the same host, however, then there is [additional optional software](#additional-optional-software) that you need to install.

+**Important**: If you want to run OpenSearch Benchmark in a Docker container then you can skip to [Finishing the installation](#finishing-the-installation).
+The OpenSearch Benchmark image contains all of the required software dependencies so there are no additional steps for you to take.
+{: .important}

 ### Required software